OrionAerospaceYT/SideKick/README.md

 ## Installation

-1) To install the App as an executable for normal use go to *link* and download.<br/>
+1) To install the App as an executable for normal use go to <a href = https://github.com/OrionAerospaceYT/SideKick/releases/>Releases</a> and download.<br/>
 2) Then double click the SK_Install.exe.
 3) The files will go to Documents/SideKick.